Running SSIS Integration Toolkit on the Cloud

 Create Your Own Blob Container

-As we previously mentioned, you need your down container in order for the provisioning process to succeed.
+As we previously mentioned, you need your own blob container in order for the self-served provisioning process to succeed.
 In order to create a blob container, you need to first create a storage account using your Azure subscription.
 This can be done easily within Azure Portal.

 Adding an Azure Storage Account